TomerFi/switcher_webapi/docs/source/contributing.rst

 ^^^^

 Feel free to join the project's public `Slack Channel`_.
-GitHub, Codacy and Docker Hub are integrated with the channel and keeping its members updated.
+GitHub, Codacy Docker Hub and Snyk are integrated with the channel and keeping its members updated.

 Best Practices
 ^^^^^^^^^^^^^^